 If the wing enters a parachutal stall, your first reaction should be to fully raise both hands.
-This allows the glider to return to normal flight but If nothing happens after a few seconds, reach up and push the A-risers forwards or better, apply the speed bar to encourage the wing to regain normal flight.
+This allows the glider to return to normal flight but If nothing happens after a few seconds, apply the speed bar to encourage the wing to regain normal flight.
 Ensure the glider has returned to normal flight (check your airspeed) before you use the brakes again.